top of page

 For infants, 2 doses particularly with a further booster are considered suitable to protect in the higher-risk early years window.
 Protection does wane however, and it's likely that revaccination or boosting would be required for a vaccinated infant to maintain adequate protection during the higher-risk teenage window.
 As it’s a relatively new vaccine, that data is building.

-Fully-vaccinated teens are considered to have protection for roughly five years.
-Those at higher risk of complications (for instance with health conditions that elevate their risk of an IMD infection, such as those without a spleen) would be recommended to take boosters at regular intervals to maintain protection.
+Fully-vaccinated teens are considered to have protection for at least five years.
+Those at higher risk of complications (for instance with health conditions that elevate their risk of an IMD infection, such as those without a spleen) are often recommended to take boosters, at times to be worked out in conjunction with healthcare providers.

 Get in touch